sav-che/TL-2/Authors/Peck, Franz Gustav Magnus {std. F. Peck}.md

-> [!cite] BHL link: this entry starts at [page 141](https://www.biodiversitylibrary.org/item/103624#page/155/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 141](https://www.biodiversitylibrary.org/page/33189612) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Peck, Franz Gustav Magnus (1817-1892), German (Niederlausitz) botanist at Görlitz; studied law at Berlin; from 1839-1843 law court official (Kammergerichtsreferendar, "Auskultator") at Görlitz; 1843-1845 id.
-Berlin; from 1845 judge at various stations, ultimately president of the district court at Schweidnitz 1867-1883; from 1884-1892 in retirement at Görlitz. (*F. Peck*).
+Berlin; from 1845 judge at various stations, ultimately president of the district court at Schweidnitz 1867-1883; from 1884-1892 in retirement at Görlitz.
+**Abbreviated name**: *F. Peck*

 #### Herbarium and types